10 Must-Do Activities in Japan | Explore Like a Local

 Whether you're into history, nature, or cuisine, there's something for everyone.
 And today, our guide to the top ten must-dos in Japan will also give you tips to stay safe as you dive into the adventure of a lifetime.

-Oh, and before we kick things off, make sure to pick up an iRoamly travel eSIM for Japan to stay connected!
+Oh, and before we kick things off, make sure to pick up an iRoamly eSIM to stay connected!
 Now that everything is set, let's dive into the best Japan has to offer.

 1. Cherry Blossoms